Josep Portella

 The pattern left by the OCR data of the DNI is searched in each collision graph; if it is found, the rows positions are picked from the corresponding segments and are stored, but if a coincidence had already been found, this one is only replaced by the new one if it is better.

 The pattern left by the DNI OCR data rows is three non-colliding segments, let’s call them rows, separated by smaller segments that collide, let’s call them separators.
-The rows are checked to be at least of a certain length, proportional to the size of the image, and the standard deviation of the length of the rows is checked to be less than the 12% of the mean of the lengths, and the same is done for the separators.
+The rows are checked to be at least of a certain length, proportional to the size of the image, and the coefficient of variation of the length of the rows is checked to be less than 12%, and the same is done for the separators.
 Also, the maximum row length is checked to be greater than the maximum length of the separators, but less than the collisions on the left of the first row and on the right of the last row.

-A pattern match is considered better than another when the sum of the lengths of its rows is greater than the other.
+A pattern match is considered better than another when the sum of the lengths of its rows is greater than the other’s.

 Once the process is done, the last row of the best match is discarded, since it has no use for the purpose of the application; the separators are also discarded, and the two remaining rows are adjusted to the left and to the right depending on their separation.